 If you’re looking for more examples, we have 29 examples of behaviorally-targeted emails.

 You may not think that something as simple as the websites you visit can reveal anything about you on a physical level, but you’d be surprised.

-Whereas an upsell to your burger would be the offer to “make it a meal with fries and a drink for $X”.
-Suggested selling is often used to great effect on sites like Amazon, where buying certain items will tell you not just what others bought, but what they bought together.
+Whereas an upsell to your burger would be the offer to “make it a meal with fries and a drink for $X.” Suggested selling is often used on sites like Amazon, where buying certain items will tell you not just what others bought, but what they bought together.

 You’ll often see suggested selling used on flower and gift websites, where upsells can include everything from chocolates to popcorn.

-Make a marketing plan, then try out some campaign ideas to see how your customers respond.
-You may be surprised at the money you’re leaving on the table by not including behavioral marketing as part of your strategies!
+Make a marketing plan, then try out some of the suggestions above.
+Use A/B testing on different behavioral segmentation to see what customers respond to.
+You may be surprised at the money you’re leaving on the table by not including behavioral marketing as part of your digital marketing strategy!